 One disadvantage is that enclosed spaces and walls can divide up the workplace mentally as well as physically.
 Barriers can create a segmented feeling that discourages interaction and collaboration.
 Unlike with an open space, it is harder to cultivate a sense of ‘togetherness’.
 In this case, glass partitions are a great option to maintain the appearance of a more open design.

 In order to have adequate partitions you need enough space to do so in the first place.
 You may need to sacrifice space elsewhere just to ensure that the partitions don’t create cramped areas that no one actually wants to work in.

-If your partitioning is made up of permanent structures it can be very hard to make changes to your design in the future.
-You are quite restricted to the purpose and design of each section of your office if the barriers are difficult to adjust or remove.
+If your partitioning is made up of permanent structures, it can be very hard to make changes to your design in the future.
+With permanent dividers, you are restricted to the purpose and design of each section of your office if the barriers are difficult to adjust or remove.

 In our opinion, it’s best to talk to your staff about their needs and design your office space with them in mind.
 There are plenty of options to choose from and aspects of both open plan and partitioned office designs can be merged and customised to suit you.

 Getting your layout right can be daunting, but at McFeggan Brown, we have the expertise to ensure your office design is as good as it can possibly be.
 Whether you're relocating to new offices or would like to refresh your current working space, we have the expert design knowledge you need!